ppy/osu-wiki/wiki/FAQ/en.md

 Based on this difficulty alone, each of the scores will be rated and assigned a pp value.
 Performance rank is predominantly based on performance on individual maps.
 The easiest way to improve it is to score high on difficult songs, and playing more songs.
-Do note that game modes are counted separately; playing _osu!_, _osu!taiko_, _osu!catch_, or _osu!mania_ will raise the pp for the respective game mode.
+Do note that game modes are counted separately; playing osu!, osu!taiko, osu!catch, or osu!mania will raise the pp for the respective game mode.

 For any questions regarding pp, please refer to the [wiki page for pp first][Performance Points#FAQ wikilink].